fabiog1901/SingleNodeCDPCluster/README.md

-# Single Node CDP Data Center Cluster
+# Single Node CDP PVC-Base Cluster

-This script automatically sets up a CDP Data Center Trial cluster on the public cloud on a single VM with the services preconfigured in a template file.
+This script automatically sets up a CDP PVC-Base (aka CDP Data Center) Trial cluster on the public cloud on a single VM with the services preconfigured in a template file.
+It supports both clusters with or without kerberos.

-As this cluster is meant to be used for demos, experimenting, training, and workshops, it doesn't setup Kerberos and TLS.
+This cluster is meant to be used for demos, experimenting, training, and workshops so it is only one node and does not have TLS enabled.

 ## Instructions